lbausch/sogo-debian-packaging/README.md

 + Run `docker run --rm -it -v $(pwd):/data debian:buster /data/build.sh`
 + Find the packages inside the `vendor` directory

+## Older Debian releases
+See the respective branches for older Debian releases

 ## GitLab CI support
 See `.gitlab-ci.yml` for integration with GitLab CI